lenerd/au-syssec-e21-exercises/06_transport_layer_security/readme.md

 ## BONUS: Manipulate traffic in mitmproxy

-If you reached here we have a bonus round for you.
+If you reached this point, we have a bonus round for you.
 Let's use the scripting capability of `mitmproxy` to mount an _active_ attack.
-Our simple website has a login capability, for which the _right_ credentials are not known.
+You have seen that our simple website has a login capability, for which the _right_ credentials are not known.
 There should be legitimate traffic in the local network of successful login attempts, so find the correct flows in `mitmproxy` to obtain a pair of correct credentials.

 Now access the website through your mobile device with the right credentials and login.
 You should now be able to access the `View Secrets` and `Upload Secrets` functionalities.
 The `View Secrets` functionality will just show you some secret keyword, which should be visible in `mitmproxy` as well.